PataphysicalSociety/soupault.app/site/tips-and-tricks/faq.md

 <h3 id="other-ssgs">How does soupault compare to other static site generators?</h3>

-Like Hugo or Zola, soupault is available as a single self-contained executable (~17MB), so it's trivial to install and upgrade, and will not break easily.
+Like Hugo or Zola, soupault is available as a single self-contained executable (~21MB), so it's trivial to install, upgrade to a new version, and downgrade to an older version if necessary.

 Like Jekyll or Nikola, it's extensible with a scripting language and allows plugins to redefine its built-in features.

 Unlike any other SSG, it works on the HTML element tree level.
-This means that it:
+This means:

 * supports any format that can be converted to HTML;
 * features like [ToC](/reference-manual/#toc-widget) work consistently across all formats;